NixOS/hydra/subprojects/hydra-manual/src/architecture.md

 - `binary-cache`:
   reading and writing Nix binary cache artifacts (NARinfo, NAR files, signatures, presigned uploads)

+- `build-logs`:
+  following build-step logs as the queue runner writes them, and reading its step/build notifications; shared by `hydra-ws` and anything else that shows a log live

 - `daemon-client-utils`:
   Various utilities for working with the daemon connection beyond what the Harmonia libraries provide.